kodcapsule/terraform-modules/Readme.md

 **Step 5. writing the Readme and License files**
 For the README file a dettailed description of how to use the module is proivded.
 A sample Licence is also provided in the LICENSE file.
-You can generate your own licencse file using Choose a License,k https://choosealicense.com/
+You can generate your own licencse file using [Choose a License](https://choosealicense.com/)

 ## 6 Using a Terraform Module.